Oxford University - Exeter College. Image courtesy of Billy Wilson.

 The Fellow's Garden

 This garden is part of a passageway from Exeter’s Front Quadrangle.
 In it stands the library, designed in the 13th-century style.
 Other buildings here include the Convocation House, the Divinity School, and the Bodleian Library.
-The Mound at the end of the Garden offers views over Radcliffe Square, including All Souls College and the Radcliffe Camera.
+The Mound at the end of the garden offers views over Radcliffe Square, including All Souls College and the Radcliffe Camera.

 The Cohen Quad